Becoming a Student

 Frequently Asked Questions

 New student orientation is mandatory for all new students and begins with check-in.
-Each student will be assigned a check-in day/time on either August 23 or 24.
-(See the Housing section below for details.)
 All students are required to check in with the Admissions Office as their first step before moving into the dorm.
 Commuters must also check in with Admissions.

 Parents are invited to attend the first part of orientation with their students.
 Typically, the family-oriented events take place within the first two days.
 At the designated time, family members will be prompted to say goodbye to their student and leave campus.
 This allows students to be fully engaged in orientation activities.